mrigakshipandey/sched_ext/README.md

 Experimenting with CFS directly or implementing a new sched_class from scratch is, of course, possible, but is often difficult and time-consuming.

 ## Introducing: sched_ext
-sched_ext is a Linux kernel feature that enables the implementation and dynamic loading of safe kernel thread schedulers in BPF.
+sched-ext is a new scheduling class introduced in the Linux kernel that provides a mechanism to implement scheduling policies as BPF (Berkeley Packet Filter) programs.
+We now have the possibility to easily and quickly implement and test scheduling policies, making it an effective tool for easy experimentation.

 Sched_ext is specifically designed to provide significant value in: